High-Risk Car Insurance in South Carolina

 Consider state programs if you qualify or have been denied

-South Carolina doesn't offer a low-cost auto insurance program, but drivers denied by multiple insurers can obtain coverage through the South Carolina Reinsurance Facility.
-This assigned risk plan ensures you can meet the state's mandatory insurance requirements despite your high-risk status, though premiums may be higher than standard market rates.
+South Carolina doesn't offer a low-cost auto insurance program, but drivers denied by multiple insurers can get coverage through the South Carolina Reinsurance Facility.
+This assigned risk plan lets you meet the state's mandatory insurance requirements even with a high-risk status, though premiums are often higher than standard market rates.

 What to Do if You're Denied Coverage in South Carolina

-Insurers may reject your application in South Carolina's voluntary insurance market if you're deemed too risky due to factors like poor driving records or claims history.
-If you've been unable to secure coverage from at least three standard insurers, you can obtain required coverage through the South Carolina Automobile Insurance Plan (SCAIP), the state's assigned risk pool.
+Insurers may reject your application in South Carolina's voluntary insurance market if you're seen as too risky due to a poor driving record or claims history.
+If at least three standard insurers have turned you down, you can get required coverage through the South Carolina Automobile Insurance Plan (SCAIP), the state's assigned risk pool.

 building icon